WikiEducationFoundation/wikieduinfra/README.md

 ### Create and provision the servers

+1. Enter the directory for the environment you're working on (eg, environments/staging or environments/production)
-1. Create a `secrets.tfvars` file in the `linode` and `nomadservers` directories.
+2. Create a `secrets.tfvars` file in the `linode` and `nomadservers` directories.
 See `secrets.tfvars.example` and `variables.tf` for more information.
-2. Ensure all binaries (below) are on your `PATH`
+3. Ensure all binaries (below) are on your `PATH`
-3. `terragrunt run-all init`
+4. `terragrunt run-all init`
-4. `terragrunt run-all apply`
+5. `terragrunt run-all apply`
    1. This command will create all the required server nodes (`linode_instance` resources) followed by several non-Rails services (`nomad_job` and `consul_config_entry` resources).
    2. Using a `null_resource`, it will locally generate `nomad.sh`, which contains the data needed to post additional jobs (ie, the Rails jobs) to the cluster.
    3. Using a `null_resource`, it will install a waypoint server and runner onto one of the nodes.
 The `null_resource`s are normally only provisioned once, and then have entries in a `terraform.tfstate` file.
 If you need to re-run one of these, you can delete the corresponding resource entry from the `.tfstate` file.
    4. At this point, you can reach the Nomad UI by via `https://{nomad_server_ip_address}:4646`.
 The required ACL token Secret ID is the `nomad_mgmt_token`, also available on the Nomad server in `/root/bootstrap.token`.
+6. Check for the file `nomadserver/nomad.sh`.
+If it's not present, you may need to copy it over from the `nomadserver/.terragrunt-cache` directory.
+(This is a bug.)
-5. Configure DNS
+7. Configure DNS
    1. Create an A record to point the **rails domain** to the nginx node's IP address
    2. Create an A record to point the **docker domain** to the nginx node's IP address
    3. Create an A record to point the **nomad domain** to the nginx node's IP address
-6. Run the provided ssl provision script (in `nomadserver` ) on the nginx node.
+8. Run the provided ssl provision script (in `nomadserver` ) on the nginx node.
 You'll need to update the domains list and copy it to the node.
    - `ssh root@{rails domain}`
    - Copy the `provision_nginx_ssl.sh` script to the node
    - Run it: `bash provision_nginx_ssl.sh`